Qryptell/Qryptell-chat-service/README.md

-# LunarLoom Chat Service
+# Qryptell Chat Service

-The LunarLoom Chat Service manage messages and send it to appropriate web socket server.
+The Qryptell Chat Service manage messages and send it to appropriate web socket server.

 ## Features